cocoatehcat/csi-281-final/README.md

 # csi-281-final
-Final Project focusing on implementing the Diamond-Sqaure Algorithm
+Final Project for Data Structures and algorithms, focusing on implementing the Diamond-Sqaure Algorithm.